 - Great bread (finished on their wood fire grill for a great smoky flavor) and butter.

 From a culinary perspective, Richard and Thomas have expanded on what they were already doing over Bord’eau, so technically outstanding dishes with a lot of Japanese influences and great sauces.
-Needless to say, it was top-notch and compliments are due for the innovative vegetarian dishes that were served as they were not just “meat-free” version of the regular dishes.
-Highly recommended and I am sure that Restaurant 212 will get rewarded when the Michelin Stars are awarded later this year!
+Needless to say, it was top-notch, and compliments are due for the innovative vegetarian dishes that were served as they were not just a “meat-free” version of the regular dishes.
+Highly recommended, and I am sure that Restaurant 212 will get rewarded when the Michelin Stars are awarded later this year!

 Below you will find an impression of the various courses of our lunch menu.

 Blanched Honey Tomatoes | Tomato and Strawberry broth